 While a number of restaurants featured within this site are literally "hidden," there are also a few that are, to use a cliche, hidden in plain sight.
 These are dining spots that may be located on a busy road or city center, yet are very easy to miss for one reason or another.
 And until recently, one such spot had been City Streets in Waltham, a friendly neighborhood eatery that was on the often-jammed Lexington Street yet resided in a nondescript commercial space just far enough off the road that few would suspect there was a restaurant within the complex (which includes an athletic club and a muffler/brake shop).
 City Streets now has a new home, however, as it moved across town in the fall of 2015 and even though it is no longer hidden in clear view, it remains an under-the-radar restaurant, and one that now resides in a larger and more modern-feeling space.

-The new location of City Streets is in a strip mall on Route 60 a short distance from both the Belmont and Watertown lines, with the place having more (and easier) parking than at its previous home on Lexington Street.
+The current location of City Streets is in a strip mall on Route 60 that is also home to Mighty Squirrel Brewing Co., a short distance from both the Belmont and Watertown lines, with the place having a bit more (and a bit easier) parking than at its previous home on Lexington Street.
 From the outside, it looks like it could be much smaller than its original location, but it is actually much bigger than it appears, with a spacious front room that includes a bar to the left and a dining area to the right (with a partition between the two), and further back, there is a large, private-feeling dining room with high-tops, low-tops, a booth, bench seats, and round tables that are perfect for larger groups.
 Both the front area and the back room have TVs for those who want to catch up on sports, but while the front feels a bit like a sports bar, the back definitely feels more like a family-friendly restaurant.
 A spacious patio can be found to the right of the front room during the warmer months, and it is a good option for groups that might want a slightly quieter area in which to dine.

 The second incarnation of City Streets is an impressive one, with more room, easier parking, a slightly more upscale feel, and the same great food as before.
 Perhaps it no longer feels like a completely unknown place that you, and only you have discovered, but it still has a bit of a "hidden gem" feel to it, and the back room in particular seems like a secret place that is perfect for groups looking to have a long, leisurely dinner.
 A big thumbs-up to City Streets for the second time in its existence, and here's hoping it stays in its new space for a long time to come.